ADesprets/APIC-GraphQL/Readme.md

 ```

 Sample subscription (Not in V10.0.0.0)
-Give me the name and date of creation of all new repository created
+Give me the name and date of creation of all the new repositories created from now
 Request
 ```
 subscription {